 Organizational ambidexterity is an "ability to be aligned and efficient in management to meet business needs while simultaneously adapting to environmental changes" (Yunita et al., 2023).
 It is considered as one of the main capabilities required to be competitive (Menguc & Auh, 2008; Sarmento et al., 2024).
 However, there are limited studies on its relationship with product and process innovativeness.
 Moreover, previous studies do not clearly confirm a positive relationship between organizational ambidexterity and firm performance (Hu et al., 2023).
-For example, Popadić et al. (2015) found that organizational ambidexterity negatively relates to innovation performance whereas Garousi Mokhtarzadedh et al. (2022) found a positive association between ambidexterity and performance.
+For example, Popadić et al. (2015) found that organizational ambidexterity negatively relates to innovation performance whereas Garousi Mokhtarzadedeh et al. (2022) found a positive association between ambidexterity and performance.
 In addition, Trieu et al. (2023) found no significant association.
-That is, there is a contradiction in the association between ambidexterity and firm performance in developed countries and recommended more research to examine this association in developing country contexts.
+That is, there is a contradiction in the association between ambidexterity and performance.
+Moreover, Chakma et al. (2024) pointed out that previous studies investigated the association between organizational ambidexterity and firm performance in developed countries and recommended more research to examine this association in developing country contexts.
 Therefore, more research is needed on how organizational ambidexterity affects process innovativeness, product innovativeness and firm performance in a developing country context.